 Today, the word bespoke is used by a multitude of businesses to describe a ‘one off’ and highly individual item.
 A bespoke garment is made for you and you only.

-In offering a truly unique experience, the Timothy Everest bespoke process is carried out at a discreet location in a quiet side street in Spitalfields, London.
-In the comfort of an 18th Century Georgian townhouse one can feel at ease to discuss individual sartorial needs over a cup of tea, flute of champagne, tumbler of whisky or whatever takes your fancy.
+In offering a truly unique experience, the Timothy Everest bespoke process is carried out at either the Mayfair Flagship, located on the historic site of Bruton Place or a discreet 18th Century Georgian townhouse in a quiet side street in Spitalfields, London.
+One can feel at ease to discuss individual sartorial needs over a cup of tea, flute of champagne, tumbler of whisky or whatever takes your fancy.

 A bespoke garment from Timothy Everest is designed and made exclusively for the individual client in question.
 With our guidance the client can select a desired style, cloth, trims and garment internal details ultimately creating their own individual look.